 Alaskan scientists believe that abundant pink salmon are hurting other species, but fishery managers want more proof before cutting hatchery production.
 In the 2024 season, gillnetters in Bristol Bay picked more fish for less weight than ever.
 The sockeye returning to Bristol Bay in 2024 were, on average, the smallest the Alaska Department of Fish and Game (ADF&G) has ever seen.
 The smaller size continues a 10-year trend that could be caused by long-term changes in the environment and ecosystem, including an abundance of pink salmon.
 Scientists attribute the pink’s population explosion to the adaptability to global warming and hatchery programs in the U.S., Russia, and Japan.

-“The pinks have a longer thermal leash than any of the other salmon,” says Will Atlas, a salmon research scientist at the Pacific Salmon Center in Portland, Oregon.
+“The pinks have a longer thermal leash than any of the other salmon,” says Will Atlas, a salmon research scientist at the Wild Salmon Center in Portland, Oregon.
 “They are better adapted to handle the environmental stresses we’re seeing in the North Pacific.
 They can cope with warming better than the more cold-adapted species of salmon.
 Because they have a two-year life cycle, they can bounce back from things like the blob,” says Atlas, referring to the 1,000-mile-wide warm water mass that formed in the North Pacific in 2013.
 “It’s been ten years, and the pinks have had five generations to recover while chinooks have had two.”

 Atlas notes that it is difficult to study wide-ranging species like salmon in the North Pacific.
 Still, he and many other scientists are seeing a correlation between the abundance of pinks and the shrinking size and abundance of more valuable species.
 “There are an estimated 800 million adult pinks out there competing for the available food, about 15 percent of them from hatchery programs in Alaska’s Prince William Sound.”